iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Is This a Bug?

-Usually, no. If the photos and videos are visible in the Shared Library but the albums and folders are missing on another person's device, the shared media worked.
-What did not travel with it was your private Photos organization.
+No. If the photos and videos are visible in the Shared Library but the albums and folders are missing on another person's device, media sharing worked.
+What did not travel with it was the albums and folders you created in Photos. iCloud Shared Photo Library does not sync them.

 If the photos themselves are not appearing, that is a different problem.
 Check the Photos library status on the device, confirm iCloud Photos is on, and make sure you are looking at the right library view.
 Apple has a separate support page for iCloud Photos not syncing.